If you're filling out a W4 form, it likely means you have a new job or have gone through changes to your financial situation.

 Complete step 2 if you (1) hold more than one job at a time, or (2) are married filing jointly, and your spouse also works.

-The easiest way to fill this step will be to use the IRS's tax withholding estimator.
+The easiest way to fill this step will be to use the IRS's tax withholding estimator on a Mac or PC.
 Alternatively, if your household only holds two jobs in total, and both have similar pay, you can check the box for Step 2(c) and proceed to Step 3.

 To use their estimator, you'll need to make sure you have your and your spouse's most recent pay statement and any info on other sources of income.